Skyler Tse

 *Disclaimer: Details are blurred out for protection purposes.

-③ Collaboration / Permissions, and Version History
+③ Collaboration and Version History

 To tackle this pain point, was to design the “best of” layout, that enables users to seamlessly manage collaborators, maintain clear ownership, and receive immediate feedback on their actions.
 Working within an established design system, the focus is narrowed to assembling the right components and interaction patterns to create a cohesive, intuitive flow that felt both efficient and familiar to users.
-Of course along the way, with any components or features that do not exist, the subtask is to streamline them through a smaller DIRT (design, iterate, review test) workflow.
+Of course along the way, with any components or features that do not exist, the subtask is to streamline them through a smaller DIRT (design, iterate, review, test) workflow.

-Because most times, an essental smaller component, is a cruicial piece of the larger design ecosystem.
+Because most times, an essential smaller component, is a cruicial piece of the larger design ecosystem.
 My job is to build, update, and uphold those components (atoms, molecules, organisms, or patterns) according to the core design system, so that it doesn’t become an obstacle for future project members.

 In addition to a default state and selected state for new components, I also have to consider how it visually performs when someone interacts with it.
 And what kind of validation needs to be shown when there is an error, warning, or success.